cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.1.2v1
-All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.
+All users SHALL be added to Exchange Online Protection (EOP) in either the standard or strict preset security policy.

 <!--Policy: MS.DEFENDER.1.2v1; Criticality: SHALL -->
 - _Rationale:_ Important user protections are provided by EOP, including anti-spam, anti-malware, and anti-phishing protections.
 By using the preset policies, administrators can help ensure all new and existing users have secure defaults applied automatically.